bjornbytes/lovr.org/docs/Distribution.md

 On Unix systems, the `cat` utility can be used to concatenate the two files.

-Distribution
----

-Once you have an executable, be sure to distribute it with all the `.dll` files that come with the original LÖVR download.
+> Once you have an executable, be sure to distribute it with all the `.dll` files that came with the original LÖVR download.

 WebVR
 ---

-The easy way is to use the [WebVR Exporter](/share).
-You can drag and drop a `.zip` file into your window to create a WebVR build.
-Note that builds are removed after 30 days of inactivity.
+You can use the [WebVR Exporter](/share) to export to WebVR.
+Just drag and drop a `.zip` file into your window to create a WebVR page.

+> Note that WebVR exports are removed after 30 days of inactivity!

 To create a custom WebVR build, see [this guide](https://github.com/bjornbytes/lovr/blob/master/COMPILING.md#webvr).